Qualitative Behavior of Solutions to a Forced Nonlocal Thin-Film Equation: Introduction

-Regarding existence results in higher dimensions, Dal Passo, Garcke, and Gr${\rm \ddot{u}}$n \cite{DPGG} developed energy and entropy estimates to establish analogous theorems.
+Regarding existence results in higher dimensions, Dal Passo, Garcke, and Gr${\rm \ddot{u}}$n \cite{DPGG} improved the entropy estimate and extended the results of either \cite{BBDP} or \cite{BP} to the higher-dimensional case.
 Specifically, their results hold for exponents $n > \frac{1}{8} $ in the two-dimensional case and $\frac{1}{8} < n < 4$ in three dimensions.
 Subsequently, Li \cite{L1,L2} established the existence, positivity, and further properties of solutions to problem \eqref{111} separately in four-dimensional space and in dimensions five and above.

-In this regard, there have been reported in a lot of papers.
-For example, Bernis \cite{B1, B2,B3} established the finite speed of propagation of the support (for compactly supported initial data) and studied the waiting time phenomenon.
-Carlen and Ulusoy \cite{EAS1,EAS2} as well as Carrillo and Toscani \cite{JAG} provided the asymptotic properties of classical and weak solutions for this thin-film model, respectively.
-Chugunova, Ruan and Taranets \cite{CMRY} investigated the long-time asymptotic behavior of nonnegative solutions for the classical thin-film equation with inhomogeneous forces $S(x)$ and $S_0$.
-Slep${\rm \check{c}}$ev also considered the existence and qualitative behavior of self-similar solutions in \cite{DSL}.
-Here, we do not plan to give a complete overview of the theory and focus on results directly relevant to this paper.
+For the convergence analysis, Carlen and Ulusoy \cite{EAS1,EAS2} derived an explicit decay rate in the $H^1(\Omega)$-norm for classical solutions to \eqref{111}, extending the earlier $L^1$ and $L^\infty$-norm results from \cite{BBDP, BP, JAG, LJS}.
+Tudorascu \cite{TAL} further demonstrated the exponential decay of weak solutions in $H^1(\Omega)$.
+More recently, Chugunova, Ruan and Taranets \cite{CMRY} first studied the long-time behavior of non-negative solutions to \eqref{111} driven by time-independent inhomogeneous forces $S(x)$ and $S_0$.
+Additionally, Slep${\rm \check{c}}$ev \cite{DSL} considered the existence and qualitative properties of self-similar solutions.

 Recent studies indicate that degenerate parabolic equations with nonlocal operators outperform classical thin-film models in hydraulic fracturing simulations, resulting in the following order $2s+2$ nonlocal equation